wtsi-hgi/fs-reporting/README.md

 2. The output directory for the report assets.

 It will produce assets named `OUTPUT_DIR/FILESYSTEM-ORG_TAG.EXT`.
-For example `lustre-pi.pdf` for the plot of Lustre data usage by PI.
+For example `/path/to/assets/lustre-pi.pdf` for the plot of Lustre data usage by PI.
 Note that the PI assets are unconstrained, but the group and user assets will be limited to the top 10, by cost.

 ## tl;dr